tugberkugurlu/ModernShopping/README.md

 The below is the prefered approach to take to build this project:

  - Authentication/Identity: We need to identify users in our system and persist the identity.
 Good case for relational data storage system like SQL Server.
  - View: We should be able to view the products on a client.
+Incredibly sensible for MongoDB.
  - Search: We should be able to search for products.
  - Shopping Cart: User should be able to fill in their shopping cart.
 Perfect case for event store!
  - Order: Whole point of the business.
 Without the orders, we are NOTHING!
 Good case for asyncronous processing (stock limit, price changes, etc.).